 This crossbow is based on the accurate Sub-1 platform.
 At just 6.9 lbs., it’s a lightweight bow that’s easy to cock.
 The kit comes with a three-arrow quiver that easily converts to left or right hand mount to accommodate all shooters.
 The frame is durable and lightweight aluminum.

 The kit includes a Hawke XB-1 Crossbow scope with layered multicolored optics for clear and precise shots.
-The 1-inch mono tube chassis is strong and durable.
+The 1-inch mono tube chassis is b and durable.
 The scope features an adjustable speed selector ring for speeds between 250–425 feet per second.
 You can choose between five brightness levels and two reticle colors.
 A soft case for your bow and accessories is included.

 The Titan M1 is an affordable, precise crossbow with a string latch design for reduced friction.
 The auto-engaging safety and dry fire inhibitor prevent accidental firing and ensure that you do not damage your bow.
 The VX-5 inverted cams lengthen strokes and increase rotation for more accurate shots.